 Gender and women's studies students pursue a great variety of career paths.
 The skills students obtain in our department, and the kind of questions they learn to ask, make them desirable employees in a number of settings.
-This year, WMU's Department of Gender and Women's Studies is highlighting some of the jobs that our recent alum have taken.
-Please contact us if you or someone you know with a gender and women's studies degree from WMU would like to be featured.
-We also encourage current students and alum to connect with us on LinkedIn.
+Slides above highlight some of the jobs that recent WMU gender and women's studies graduates have taken.
+We encourage current students and alum to connect with us on LinkedIn.

 Are you on the verge of graduating, or thinking ahead to post-graduation possibilities?
 Western Michigan University's office of Career and Student Employment Services offers one-on-one help in exploring career options, and is a great first stop for gender and women's studies majors and minors.
 Whether you are just getting started or nearing graduation, Career Services will help you identify your interests, strengths and opportunities and prepare for your job search.
 In addition, the Department of Gender and Women's Studies also offers advising related to careers.